csi4999-mims/documentation/Local Development Environment/README.md

 ## XAMPP Installation & Configuration ##

+### Installation ###

 Grab a copy of the [XAMPP](https://www.apachefriends.org) installer, and install it using the default options.
 It should offer up a suggested location of `C:\xampp`; if you change this location to somewhere else, just change it accordingly in the following instructions.
+It may also ask you if you would like to allow traffic through the firewall over public and/or private networks for the services it is installing.
+Just select all the networks available and click "Allow."

+### Configuration ###

-After XAMPP is installed, we need to configure PHP in order for CakePHP to be happy.
-The `intl` extension, which is needed by CakePHP, is _included_ in XAMPP, but not _enabled_ (see [here](https://book.cakephp.org/3.0/en/installation.html) for more details).
-To enable it, open up `C:\xampp\php\php.ini` in your favorite text editor, and uncomment the line with the following:
+After XAMPP is installed, we need to enable the `intl` extension, which is needed by CakePHP.
+This extension is _included_ in XAMPP, but not _enabled_ (see [here](https://book.cakephp.org/3.0/en/installation.html) for more details).

+To enable it, open `C:\xampp\php\php.ini` in your favorite text editor, and uncomment the following line if it exists, or add it if it does not exist.

 ```ini
 extension=php_intl.dll
 ```

-If this line doesn't exist, just add it to the bottom of the file (or wherever it makes sense to add it).

-Once that's done, head over to the XAMPP Control Panel and start/restart Apache for the changes to take effect.
+Once you've saved `php.ini`, head over to the XAMPP Control Panel and start/restart Apache for the changes to take effect.

 ![Screenshot of the XAMPP Control